Call us at 1-907-554-4424

-We recommend GoNorth Travel and Car Rental.
-This firm allows their vehicles on gravel roads.
+We recommend GoNorth Travel and Car Rental among others for car rentals.
+This firm and some others allow their vehicles on gravel roads with no restrictions.
 There are other national firms that allow their vehicles on gravel roads too.

 Over the years, the State of Alaska has performed lots of work along the road and it is in great shape!
 There is a complete layer of new gravel over the old roadbed that virtually eliminates any rail spikes.
 This doesn’t mean you won’t have a flat tire but if you do it’ll likely be caused by a sharp stone and not a rail spike.
 The entire length of the roadway has had the shoulders brushed in the last few years although there are areas that could use another cutting.
 Besides all of this work, the State has replaced and added culverts in many places and made ditches along the roadway to prevent water from accumulating on the road bed and from washing out the road surface.
 There are still a couple of areas that have problems but they are few and far between now.